 Casson & Friends are a record-breaking Dance Theatre Company, creating unique performances that are interactive and joyful.
 The team of dancers will be visiting Ely on Sunday 25 October, and will have just 2 hours to create a brand new dance.
 To do this, they need to gather moves from Ely residents, and bring them together to create a new dance.
 The Dance WE Made: Ely will be take place in the Market Square, and the final performance will be filmed and uploaded to YouTube for everyone to enjoy.
 No experience required – just turn up on Sunday 25 October, 12pm to 2pm and show off your moves.

 The Somewhere in Ely project is the creation of local artist and project manager Amy Wormald.
 In autumn 2019 we started talking to Ely Markets, Ely College and Isle of Ely Arts Festival about the project idea.
 In spring 2020 Amy talked to local residents, visited groups and discussed the project with students at Ely College.
-The information gathered helped to inform a creative brief.
-This is the document we used to invite artists and creatives to respond with proposals for new artwork in Ely.
+The ideas and information gathered from local people was used to inform a the writing of a creative brief.
+We then invited artists and creatives from across the country to respond to the creative brief with proposals for new temporary artwork in Ely.